-Musician and songwriter Laurent Moitrot is following in the footsteps of other late developers like Seasick Steve and the late Charles Bradley with the release of Most Of Them Blues (label & release details).
+Musician and songwriter Laurent Moitrot is following in the footsteps of other late developers like Seasick Steve and the late Charles Bradley with the release of ‘Little Monsters: Most of them Blue·s’.

 Laurent, 62, has always combined music with teaching until recently when he closed his maths books for good and headed for the recording studio in Angers, France, with good friend and legendary French music producer Laurent Thibault.
 The result is a collection of 11 tracks features eight originals and three Peter Green and Joe Tex covers.

 “I am very proud of the record and blues fans listening to my songs is reward enough for me at the moment.
 Anything else will be a bonus,” said Laurent.

 Working with one of the heroes of his youth has given Laurent the confidence to make his own record, although he’s released it under the Little Monsters banner rather than his own name.
 He explains why on the record’s sleeve: “What you have here is a collection of little monsters.
 Some songs I wrote many, many years ago and some I wrote quite recently.
 What do they have in common?
 This I am not quite sure of except for… the blues!”

 Although happily married to university librarian, Brigitte Roybon, many of Laurent’s autobiographical songs are fuelled by two previous marriages that are still pretty raw.

 In Watch Your Mouth he tells his first wife: “I used to call you, My dearest one, Thought you were, So sweet and kind, Until I saw you in my bed, Shagging a friend of mine.”
 In Three Times A Fool he reveals how he was tricked three times by his second wife, who had certain drug challenges.
 “Three times a fool to love you babe, I won’t do it no more, You won’t see me no more, Crying around your door.”